dotnet/docs/docs/framework/ui-automation/accessibility-best-practices.md

 <a name="Visual_UI_Design"></a>
 ## Visual UI Design
- Best Practices in this section ensure that controls or applications use color and images effectively and are able to be used by [!INCLUDE[TLA2#tla_at#plural](../../../includes/tla2sharptla-atsharpplural-md.md)].
+ Best Practices in this section ensure that controls or applications use color and images effectively and are able to be used by Assistive technologies.

 <a name="Don_t_Hard_Code_Colors"></a>
 ### Don't Hard-Code Colors